Skip to main content

 Military Career

-The 2nd Battalion of the East Yorkshire Regiment took part in the D-Day landings in June 1944 and lost many men as a consequence.
+The 2nd Battalion of the East Yorkshire Regiment had taken part in the D-Day landings in June 1944 and lost many men as a consequence.
 A substantial number of reinforcements joined the Battalion in late July when it had returned across the Orne to Beauville, near Caen in France.
 It played a part in action to secure a road junction at Vire in mid August but played no further part in the Battle of Normandy.
+It was at this time that Henry joined them as one of the reinforcements.
 In September they were in Belgium and successfully crossed the Escaut canal as part of the ill-fated Market Garden operation, arriving in Gemert in Holland on 26 September where they received a tremendous welcome.
+On 28 September he was given 7 days Field Punishment for irregular conduct, though it is not known what he had done.

 October saw the 2nd Battalion involved in some of the heaviest fighting since the end of June, amid continual rain and mud.
 The battalion played its part in capturing Overloon on 12 to 15 October, suffering 49 casualties.
 It went on the following day to attack Venray, finally reaching the town on the 17th.
 By first light on the 18th, the Germans had withdrawn and the battle was over, at the cost of nine “other ranks” killed, forty-one, including one officer, wounded, and eleven men missing.
 The Divisional Commander described the troops of 3rd Division during this period of fighting as “desperately gallant soldiers with a wonderful spirit”, having concluded that the conditions under which they had fought were “quite Bloody”.
 On 19 October the battalion moved to the St Servatius area of the town, relieving the 2nd Warwickshire Regiment.
 Between then and 25 October they succeeded in evacuating seven hundred patients from a mental institution whose water tanks had been destroyed and moving 2200 refugees, stretcher cases and attendants without casualty despite being only 200 yds away from the enemy’s forward line who had the main road approach to the asylum covered by machine guns.
 The battalion then proceeded west to the area of Deurne / Griendtsveen to fill gaps in another division during the German threat at Meijel, supporting another division with mortar fire while it put in a counter attack.